The Amazon Rainforest’s canopy is the richest level for forest life.

 The canopy is a great place to scout for wildlife and to get an angle of the forest seen by few others.

-The canopy is the where many different birds spend their time, including the Amazon’s most famous avian predator, the Harpy Eagle, which often wait high in the trees scouting for prey.
+The canopy is the where many different birds spend their time.
+These include the Amazon’s most famous avian predator, the harpy eagle, which often wait high in the trees scouting for prey.

 Amazon Rainforest Canopy Towers

-The luxury La Selva Lodge gives access to their 120 foot high (36 meters) canopy tower, which was built around a very large rainforest tree to provide 360° rainforest views for seeing monkeys and birds.
+The luxury La Selva Lodge gives access to their 120 foot high (36 meters) canopy tower.
+This was built around a very large rainforest tree to provide 360° rainforest views for seeing monkeys and birds.

 Amazon Canopy Swing Bridge

 The Sacha Lodge is located within a 5000-acre private ecological reserve in Ecuador’s Amazon region.
-From this fantastic rainforest lodge, you have access to a 940 foot (275-meter) long walkway 94 feet (30 meters) above the ground for an exciting way to experience canopy life.
+From this fantastic rainforest lodge, you have access to a 940 foot (275-meter) long walkway.
+This stands 94 feet (30 meters) above the ground for an exciting way to experience canopy life.